bendoerr/bendoerr.me/source/_posts/2011-06-20-groovy-inject.markdown

 date: 2011-06-20 12:00
 coments: false
 categories: [Groovy, Functional Programming]
-author: Ben Doerri
+author: Ben Doerr
 sharing: true
 footer: true
 ---
 When I started getting into functional programming I relaized that Groovy has some features which could be considered functional or higher-order functions.
-I commonly use methods like `findAll` (`filter`) and `collect` (`map`).
+I commonly use methods like `findAll (filter)` and `collect (map)`.
 As I was reading **Beginning Scala** by *David Pollack* I came across `fold` which I had never used before.
 Groovy calls this `inject`. `inject` allows us to walk though a data structure calling a function on each node, the result of that function is then passed to the same function being called on the next node.

 ##Here are a few examples
-{% codeblock sum.java %}
+{% codeblock lang:groovy %}
 assert 55 == (1..10).inject(0) { a,b-> a + b }

 // which is the same as
 assert 55 == 0 + 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10
 {% endcodeblock %}
 <br />
-{% codeblock injectExample.java %}
+{% codeblock lang:groovy %}
 // Say we wanted to map lower case characters to their upper case brothers List alphabetLower = ['a', 'b', 'c', 'd', 'e']